-Domain: Range: Quantification: E10 Transfer of Custody E18 Physical Thing many to many, necessary (1,n:0,n) Scope note: This property identifies an item or items of E18 Physical Thing concerned in an E10 Transfer of Custody activity.
+Domain: E10 Transfer of Custody Range: E18 Physical Thing

+Scope note: This property identifies an item or items of E18 Physical Thing concerned in an E10 Transfer of Custody activity.

 The property will typically describe the object that is handed over by an E39 Actor to another Actor's custody.
 On occasion, physical custody may be transferred involuntarily or illegally - through accident, unsolicited donation, or theft.

-Examples: the delivery of the paintings by Secure Deliveries Inc. to the National Gallery (E10) transferred custody of paintings from The Iveagh Bequest (E19)
+the delivery of the paintings by Secure Deliveries Inc. to the National Gallery (E10) transferred custody of paintings from The Iveagh Bequest (E19)